clb953/KMOChanges2806/20c/20c-orczy-biography/README.md

 Nevertheless, despite its barbarity, there is a simplicity and pureness about Thanet in the novel: 'Tomorrow she thought that she could persuade Aunt and Uncle to go back to dear old Thanet, where there were no intrigues, no lies, no false appearance of affection, no lying lips, but where memory dwelt under the cherry-trees and was kept sweet and young in the fragrance of spring flowers.' [^ref11]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/9/9d/Cherry_Blossom_-_geograph.org.uk_-_418920.jpg" label="Cherry Blossom" attribution="Colin Smith / Cherry Blossom">

-At the outbreak of the first world war, the Baroness founded the Women of England’s Active Service League (W.E.A.S.L), encouraging women to support their men to go to war:
+At the outbreak of the First World War, the Baroness founded the Women of England’s Active Service League (W.E.A.S.L), encouraging women to support their men to go to war:
 <br><br>
 'Women and girls of Britain, you cannot shoulder a rifle, but you can actively serve your country all the same.
 Give your country your sweetheart, she wants him; your son, your brother, she wants them all; your friends she wants them all.'[^ref12]
 <br><br>